Brav68e/Katarenga/documentations/technical_doc.md

 ## 9. Asset Management (Images, Sounds, Fonts, Rules)

 The `Assets/` folder centralizes all multimedia resources used by the application.
 Good asset management ensures visual and audio consistency, as well as ease of maintenance and extension.
+You have to note that all of those assets are either hand-made or free to use.
+For more informations about sources, consider contacting us.

 ### 9.1 Images
 Images are organized by usage: